MILAN CBA SUMMER SCHOOL

 Coffee Break

-Project typologies; investment priorities; demand analysis: applications in selected sectors (Environment, Transport, RDI, Health, Energy efficiency)
+Project identification, options and demand analysis; investment priorities and applications in selected sectors (Environment, Transport, RDI, Health, Energy efficiency)

 9:00 - 9:15